 This is not to say that you need to run a holiday campaign this long, you should have just been thinking about the strategy for quite some time before the holidays actually roll around.
 Use your data and what you’ve learned about holiday consumer trends to build a campaign early.
 There’s no doubt that you’ll be busy with other aspects of your business during the holiday season.

-When you have a good campaign built and ready to go, you can turn it on when it best suits your business.
-Just make sure that you have ample time to optimize.
+When you have a good PPC marketing campaign built and ready to go, you can turn it on when it best suits your business.
+Just make sure that you have ample time for PPC management to optimize your program.
 More often than not, you’ll need to make adjustments along the way to ensure you’re getting the most out of the campaign.

 Look for the gifts in your data

-AdWords campaigns always begin and end with data – your holiday campaigns should be no different.
+PPC advertising always begins and ends with data – your holiday campaigns should be no different.
 Building a seemingly perfect campaign means nothing if you’re not regularly digging through the data to find hidden opportunities.

 Taking the time to find these opportunities in the early stages of your holiday campaigns can actually save you time later.
 Using customized text ads saves you from having to manually create search ads every time you have a new promotion to run.
 You can also use things like bid multipliers to bid up for certain days and times that work best—reducing the time you need to spend adjusting bids in AdWords.

-While building the best PPC holiday campaign is about using the right ads, keywords, and campaign settings, it's also about putting what you know, and what you’ve discovered, into practice.
+While building the best PPC marketing holiday campaign is about using the right ads, keywords, and campaign settings, it's also about putting what you know, and what you’ve discovered, into practice.
 Shoppers don’t behave the same way they did 20 years ago.
 Advanced technology, online shopping, and longer holiday sales has shoppers expecting the best deals at exactly the time and place they’re looking for them.
+If you're looking to run a Holiday campaign, check in with our PPC agency in Lancaster, PA.